ghostunnel/ghostunnel/docs/ACCESS-FLAGS.md

 well as other values).
 See documentation for the [wildcard][wildcard] package for more information.

+* `--allow-policy` and `--allow-query`

+Allow clients where a Rego policy evaluates to `true` with the given query.
+For more information, see the Open Policy Agent section below.

 * `--disable-authentication`

 Disables client authentication entirely, no client certificate will be required